 We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
 This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 This report is a snapshot of last year's water quality.
 We are committed to providing you with information because informed customers are our best allies.
-Last year, we conducted tests for contaminants.
-We only detected 5 of those contaminants, and found only 2 at a level higher than the EPA allows.
-As we informed you at the time, our water exceeded drinking water standards.
-We are currently working with DEQ under a Consent Order issued November 2017.
+We conduct tests for over 80 contaminants.
+We only detected 9 of those contaminants, and only found 1 at a level higher than the EPA allows.
+As we informed you at the time, our water temporarily exceeded drinking water standards.
 (For more information see the section labeled Violations at the end of the report.)